-BAND: Press this button to switch between FM1, FM2, AM, or XM1 or XM2 (48 contiguous US states, if equipped).
-The display will show your selection.
+BAND: Press this button to switch between FM1, FM2, AM, or XM1 or XM2 (if equipped).
+The display will show the selection.

 ■ SEEK ■: Press the right or the left arrow to go to the next or to the previous station and stay there.